Carson Graham Secondary

 Student attendance is the shared responsibility of parents, students and staff.
 Parents have the responsibility to ensure their child's attendance at school and to communicate with the school regarding their child's absences or tardiness.
 Students must assume responsibility for their punctual attendance to all classes: they must come to their classes prepared to participate and work in a positive manner.

 Regular attendance is essential for success in school.
-When students are away from school, we ask parents to notify the school by telephone using the callback line.
+When students are away from school, we ask parents to notify the school.
 Regardless of the reason for absence, it is the student's responsibility to catch up on missed work.

 In order to better track attendance please follow these procedures:

-• Phone In - If your child will be absent or late please advise the school using the attendance callback number (604-903-3555, prompt 2).
-This voice-mail system will be active 24 hours a day.
+• Email - If your child will be absent or late please advise the school using the email carson_attendance@sd44.ca.

 • Check-In and Check-Out Through the Office - If students need to leave before the end of the day for appointments, they must sign out in the office.
-As well, parents must notify the office by sending a note or by leaving a voice-mail message before school starts.
+As well, parents must notify the office by sending a note or by emailing before school starts.

 • Daily Attendance - There is a strong and direct correlation between students' daily attendance patterns and their academic success.
 There is an expectation that all students are on time for school and prepared to learn in their classes prior to the bell.
 Poor attendance and late arrival times can become a habit and lead to significantly lower levels of student achievement.